Hareesh061/Grocery_App/README.md

 # Grocery_App
-It's the simple android app where we add our grocery items and also we can delete.
-Here I used local android database that is room to store the added items in Grocery app.
+It's a simple android app where we add our grocery items and also we can delete them.
+Here I used a local Android database that has room to store the added items in the Grocery app.

 # Out-put of Grocery_app: